jwarz/data-scientists-tools/introduction_to_the_tidyverse/readme.md

     ## 10 Belgium     Europe     1957    69.2  8989111     9715.
     ## # … with 132 more rows

+That’s right!
+Notice that all the observations in the output have the year 1957.

 ## Filtering for one country and one year

 You can also use the `filter()` verb to set two conditions, which could